Building A Second Yard!Luke2022-11-16T15:13:09-08:00

-The Lumber Baron is excited to announce a new 3.5 acre site!
+The Lumber Baron is excited to announce the completion of a new 3.5 acre site!

-Our second yard, The Lumber Baron Richmond, located at 1140 Harbour Way South, will have 16,000 square feet of indoor storage and showroom space and many “new” reclaimed product offerings including flooring, large beams, mantels, and gorgeous, urban salvaged, live edge slabs.
+Our second yard, The Lumber Baron Richmond, located at 1140 Harbour Way South, has 12,000 square feet of indoor storage, a 4000 square foot showroom space and many “new” reclaimed product offerings including flooring, large beams, mantels, and gorgeous, urban salvaged, live edge slabs.
 Our goal was to show off the natural beauty of our reclaimed material in ways that can easily be replicated in our customers’ projects.
-We hope the showroom space will act as a reclaimed lumber mecca for homeowners, designers, and contractors.
+We hope the showroom space will act as a reclaimed lumber mecca for homeowners, designers, and contractors alike.
 The Lumber Baron Richmond opened as of November 2nd, 2021, Tuesday-Friday, 9am – 3pm.
 The Lumber Baron Albany will remain open with the same M-Sat hours.
-We would like to thank you for your continued support over the last 43 years.
-We realize this expansion would not be possible without you and hope the separation of slabs/reclaimed materials and new lumber products by locations will make your shopping experience with us even more enjoyable.
+We would like to thank you for your continued support over the last 45 years.
+We realize this expansion would not be possible without our dedicated customers and hope the separation of slabs/reclaimed materials and new lumber products by location, will make your shopping experience with us simpler and more enjoyable.

 Photos of The Lumber Baron’s New Yard: The Lumber Baron Richmond